Showing 13 Results

 Source: The Health Consequences of Smoking—50 Years of Progress: A Report of the Surgeon General.
 National Center for Chronic Disease Prevention and Health Promotion (US) Office on Smoking and Health.
 Atlanta (GA): Centers for Disease Control and Prevention (US); 2014.

-Big Tobacco spends more than 80% of their marketing budget- nearly $7B per year, to make cigarettes cheaper.
+Big Tobacco spent more than 71% of their marketing budget, over $6bil, to make cigarettes cheaper in 2017.

 Source: Federal Trade Commission.
 Smokeless Tobacco Report for 2017.
 Retrieved from https://www.ftc.gov/reports/federal-trade-commission-cigarette-report-2017-federal-trade-commission-smokeless-tobacco.
 Published February, 2019.